Darryn330/Darryn_BSE_Portfolio/index.md

 - What needs to be completed before your final milestone -->

 ### How it works:
+As said in the previous milestone, the IR obstacle avoidance sensors and ultrasonic sensor send a wave or ray in front of it, which bounces off an object is received by the sensor.
+This allows it to measure the distance between an object and itself.
+With these measurements, I was able to have the self driving car follow my hand.
+As long as it was within 5 inches from the sensor, it would receive the signal, and either move forward or stop.
+For example, if my hand were too close to the sensor, it wouldn't move, but if my hand stayed approximately 5 inches away from the sensor, it would continue following me.
+Another feature I added was the remote control.
+To begin using it, I first added the IR receiver to the breadboard and attatched it to pin 12 and VCC and GND so it would receive the remote controllers infrared signals.
+When a certain button was pressed, it would either stop, move, speed up, or slow down.

 ### Description:
+With the IR obstacle avoidance sensors and the ultrasonic sensor finally attatched and coded, I was able to get it to back away from objects whenever it sensed it.
+In the previous milestone, I hadn't yet added these sensors, so it would bump into everything when I tried to make it move.
+Now, I'm able to make it follow my hand, and back away from any obstacles in its way.
+Additionally, I was able to make the self-driving car use certain sensors and codes whenever the corresponding button was pressed.
+For example, if I pressed the EQ button on the remote controller, it would automatically switch to folowing my hand instead of following the remote controller which it uses by default.

 ### Challenges:
+It was challenging to put together code because I had several lines of code used for different functions on my car, and I had to take pieces out of each code and add it to button functions on the remote controller.
+Due to the movement codes clashing with one another, the car became confused from all the different directions it was receiving, so it didn't work.

 ### Plan for the project:
+My plan for the next milestone would be to make it gesture controlled, as I've always seen people using gesture controlled cars as a kid.
+I thought it was fascinating how they were able to control the movement of an object like it was an extension of themselves.

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/YdEHZaryFaI?si=4RKEKhnF_nQri2_l" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>